heldersilva/node-metrica-daemon/README.md

 node-metrica-daemon
 ===================

-A daemon application to expose, trough an http server information, provided by procfs-stats.
+A daemon application to expose, trough an http server, information provided by procfs-stats.

 Global stats: